-Many CIOs intend to be more innovative.
+Many CIOs and IT leaders intend to be more innovative.
 However, their ideas don't always align with their company's overall vision, or their own department's capacity, budget, or internal capability.

 Because of this, it’s essential that you take honest stock of your strengths, weaknesses, or potential roadblocks.
-How will they influence the ultimate success of your innovation strategy?
+How will they influence the ultimate success of your IT department's strategy?
 What can you do to maximize the chances of this strategy succeeding?

 So, before tackling your new goals or integrations, be sure you've stopped any bleeding that may be occurring within your department.
 Also, always get full buy-in from the C-Suite and prepare your staff for any changes that may be on the horizon.

 IT innovation can’t exist in a vacuum.
 You need to be sure you’re investing in areas that will help other departments reach their goals as well.

 When considering which new technologies, products, and processes to invest in, connect first with your counterparts in marketing, operations, sales, and human resources to see what they need from IT in order to make their processes run more smoothly.